CPatton2000/ITC1600FinalProject/README.md

 ## The Video Tutorial

-In the video below I will be showing you how to create a simple floppy disk using Adobe Illustrator.
+In the video link below I will be showing you how to create a simple floppy disk using Adobe Illustrator.
 Simply click on the thumbnail below to be taken to the YouTube video!

 [![Youtube Video Image](http://img.youtube.com/vi/7KrbAWQtYWA/0.jpg)](http://www.youtube.com/watch?v=7KrbAWQtYWA "How to Create a Vector Image using Adobe Illustrator - Cameron Patton (cptgk)")